Skip to main content

 TOP

-However, suppose the input were:
+However, suppose the input were as follows.

 ID